Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 Duration: 1

 ### Overview
 Although we made an mistake, Snowflake has many features that can help get us out of trouble here.
-The process we will take will leverage Query History, SQL Variables and Time Travel to revert our `truck_dev` table back to what it looked like prior to that incorrect update statement.
+The process we will take will leverage Query History, SQL Variables and Time Travel to revert our `truck_dev` Table back to what it looked like prior to that incorrect pdate statement.

 >aside positive
 > Time Travel enables accessing historical data (i.e. data that has been changed or deleted) at any point within a defined period.
 >

 ### Step 1 - Leveraging Query History
-To start out recovery process, kick off the next query which will use the Snowflake [QUERY_HISTORY](https://docs.snowflake.com/en/sql-reference/functions/query_history) function to retrieve a list of all update statements we have made against our `truck_dev` table.
+To start our recovery process, kick off the next query which will use the Snowflake [QUERY_HISTORY](https://docs.snowflake.com/en/sql-reference/functions/query_history) function to retrieve a list of all update statements we have made against our `truck_dev` Table.
 ```
 SELECT
     query_id,